-v acancy Rate 2014 /15 Designations Total Approved Posts No. Variances (Total time that vacancies exist using fulltime equivalents) No. Variances (as a proportion of total posts in each category) % Municipal Manager 1 10 Months CFO 1 0 Other S57 Managers (excluding Finance Posts) 5 1 Months Other S57 Managers (Finance posts) Municipal Police 10 24 Months Fire fighters 9 18 Months Senior management: Levels 13-15 (excluding Finance Posts) 55 139 Months Senior management: Levels 13-15 (Finance posts) 12 12 Months Highly skilled supervision: levels 9-12 (excluding Finance posts) 109 92 Months Highly skilled supervision: levels 9-12 (Finance posts) 25 24 Months Total 227 320 Months Note: For posts which are established and funded in the approved budget or adjustments budget (where changes in employee provision have been made).
+ν acancy Rate 2014 I/15

+Designations Total Approved Posts No. Variances (Total time that vacancies exist using fulltime equivalents) No. Variances (as a proportion of total posts in each category)

+Municipal Manager 1 10 Months

+CFO 1 0

+Other S57 Managers (excluding Finance Posts) 5 1 Months

+Other S57 Managers (Finance posts)

+Municipal Police 10 24 Months

+Fire fighters 9 18 Months

+Senior management: Levels 13-15 (excluding Finance Posts) 55 139 Months

+Senior management: Levels 13-15 (Finance posts) 12 12 Months

+Highly skilled supervision: levels 9-12 (excluding Finance posts) 109 92 Months

+Highly skilled supervision: levels 9-12 (Finance posts) 25

+Total 227 24 Months 320 Months

+Note: For posts which are established and funded in the approved budget or adjustments budget (where changes in employee provision have been made).
 Full-time equivalents are calculated by taking the total number of working days lost (excluding weekends and public holidays) while a post remains vacant and adding together all such days lost by all posts within the same set (e.g. 'senior management') then dividing that total by 250 to give the number of posts equivalent to the accumulated days.

-- The process of developing a mechanism of cascading of performance management system has not yet been concluded.
+- ➤ The process of developing a mechanism of cascading of performance management system has not yet been concluded.
 At individual level only section 56 managers have signed performance contracts in accordance with section 57 of the MSA. - > The challenge of attraction and retention of skilled personnel to implement the powers and functions - > The positions of Municipal Manager has been vacant for more than twelve months

 Turn-over Rat te

-Details Total Appointments as of beginning of Financial Year No. s Terminations during the Financial Year Turn-over No.
+Details Total Appointments as of beginning of Financial Year Terminations during the Financial Year Turn-over Rate

 Death 2, Resignation 8,

-Pension 7 and end of contract 4 448 21 4.68%
+Pension 7 and end of 440 0.4 4.0007

+contract 4 448 21 4.68%

+Divide the number of employees who have left the organisation within a year,

-Divide the number of employees who have left the organisation within a year, by total number of employees who occupied posts at the beginning of the year
+^{} Divide the number of employees who have left the organisation within a year, by total number of employees who occupied posts at the beginning of the year